Copyright © Family Alternatives, Inc.

 The Recruitment Coordinator and Licensing Coordinator will determine orientation requirements for applicants currently or previously licensed.
 Every applicant must complete a minimum of 6 hours of Family Alternatives orientation education.
 Rules and Policies, Normalcy and Reasonable and Prudent Parent Standard, and Mental Health are required for all applicants, regardless of previous education completed.
 All orientation completed must be entered into the database in the education section by the Family Alternatives Licensing Coordinator.

-Fetal Alcohol Syndrome Education Requirements – Within the first 12 months of licensure, one hour of annual training must be completed on fetal alcohol spectrum disorders.
-This is in addition to the number of training hours required.
 After the first 12 months of licensure, one hour of training on fetal alcohol spectrum disorders is required annually, which can be included in the agency’s required training.

 Age Specific Education Requirements